If I had to give 2017 a theme it would have to be cheap flights.

 With the deep grey clouds showing no sign of shifting, we decided to suck it up and walk to our Airbnb apartment.

 I had a series of awful experiences with Airbnb last summer in Europe, and swore off it for good afterwards.
-It’s a decision that was validated when I moved to Portugal and saw the negative impact it’s having on the city — these days, it’s a city full of tourists, a city where you hear little Portuguese, a city where few locals can afford to live in the centre, a city where locals are being kicked out of apartments at alarming rates so landlords can put them on Airbnb, a city where it’s damn near impossible to find a long-term apartment in the centre of town without paying London-level prices.
-After experiencing the damage Airbnb causes first hand, I don’t feel comfortable contributing to it.
+It’s a decision that was validated when I travelled to Lisbon and immediately saw the negative impact it’s having on the city — these days, it’s a city full of tourists, a city where you hear little Portuguese, a city where few locals can afford to live in the centre, a city where locals are being kicked out of apartments at alarming rates so landlords can put them on Airbnb, a city where it’s damn near impossible to find a long-term apartment in the centre of town without paying UK-level prices.
+After experiencing the damage Airbnb causes, I don’t feel comfortable contributing to it.

 Of course, that doesn’t negate many more of the annoying aspects of Airbnb, like co-ordinating our arrival.
 After 15 minutes of rushing through the rain, we arrived at the apartment and realised we had no idea which number apartment we were staying in in the block.